Marketcloud/marketcloud-swift-sdk/README.md

         </dict>
     </dict>

-#####This will create an exception in the Application Transport Security just for the marketcloud.it domain
+#####This will create an exception in the Application Transport Security just for the marketcloud.it domain.
 _______________________________________________________________________________________________________________________________________